Skip to content

 The benefits you build up after the gap won't be protected.
 However, If you built up separate benefits before the gap (between 1 April 2014 and 31 March 2022), they will be protected if they are kept separate from the benefits you build up after the gap.

+You are protected.
 Your pension fund will work out whether the pension you built up in the remedy period would have been higher in the final salary scheme.
-If so you'll receive an addition to your existing pension.
+If it would have been, your existing pension will increase.
+Your pension fund should finish reviewing pensions by 31 August 2025, but some complicated cases may take longer.

 YOU ARE NOT AFFECTED